BPhanuphong/Cat-breed-images-classification/README.md

 9. [Reference](#reference)

 ## Introduction: <a name="introduction"></a>
-- The purpose of this project is to train an image classification (single-label) with our custom dataset (Cat breed images) with CNN models pretrained.
-- There are 4 classes of image prediction goals: american shorthair, british shorthair, exotic short hair and scottish fold.
+- The purpose of this project is to train an image classification (single-label) with our custom dataset (Cat breed images) with CNN models pre-trained.
+By, cat breed images consist of 4 classes of image prediction goals: american shorthair, british shorthair, exotic short hair and scottish fold.
-- Selected 3 CNN backbones to fine tuning by adjust hyperparameters and change classifier layer of models with our custom data set.
+- The pre-trained models we selected 3 CNN backbones (Resnet50, Mobilenet small, VGG16) to fine tuning by adjusting hyperparameters and changing the classifier layer of models with our custom dataset.

-## Data Set Overview: <a name="dataset"></a>
+## Dataset Overview: <a name="dataset"></a>
 This data was collected via pinterest website.
 Stored each class of images in a separate folder and all images are kept as jpeg format.

 ![image](https://user-images.githubusercontent.com/80414593/196963734-1461e440-6c55-4321-9e2e-c528bb4be783.png)